Events & Lectures

 St. Paul's Historic Building

-The Garden City Historical Society Present Alternative to Demolition
+The Garden City Historical Society Presented Alternative to Demolition

 to Save St. Paul's (CSSP) and The Garden City Historical Society presented an

-to preserve and rehabilitate the former boys school and restore 10,500
+plan called for preservation and rehabilitation the former boys school and restoration

 square feet on the main floor and chapel for public use.
 In an April 27,